 The Fifth Grade English curriculum transitions students from thinking solely about the plot and characters of literature to understanding novels on a deeper level by focusing on motivation, inference making, analysis, and the use of literary devices.
 Students are introduced to several literary forms including fiction, poetry, biography, mythology, period novels, and short stories.
-They will read The Watsons Go to Birmingham - 1963, The Witch of Blackbird Pond, Chains, and Tales of the Greek Heroes; they will enjoy read-alouds of A Christmas Carol and The Adventures of Ulysses.
-Students also participate in an in-depth study of poetry learning about devices such as Meter and Rhyme; and, they will work through problems and design solutions in several Project Based Learning events throughout the year, often involving some types of dramatic integrations as their final components.
-The ultimate goal of the course is to establish a love of literature in one or more of its many forms and an appreciation of its depths and complexities.
+Exploring the theme of Personal Responsibility, they read Beyond the Bright Sea, The Watsons Go to Birmingham - 1963, Breaking Stalin's Nose, On My Honor, and Tales of the Greek Heroes.
+Students also participate in an in-depth study of poetry, learning about devices such as meter and rhyme; and, they work through problems and design solutions in project based learning events throughout the year.
+The ultimate goal of the course is to establish the foundation for future literary analysis, while continuing to expand students' vocabulary and improve their reading comprehension, writing and grammar skills.

 The content emphasized in the math curriculum includes numeration, operations, data analysis, geometry, measurement, patterns, functions and algebra.
 Fifth graders are expected to be able to use addition, subtraction, multiplication, and division efficiently and accurately.
 Students use concrete materials to investigate mathematical concepts.
-Problem solving approaches and logic further develop critical thinking skills.
-Throughout the year, students will receive a thorough review and extension of place value, addition and subtraction of large numbers, and basic multiplication facts.
-The study of the concept of division and how it relates to fractions, decimals and percentages will be introduced.
+Problem-solving approaches and logic further develop critical-thinking skills.
+Throughout the year, students receive a thorough review and extension of place value, addition and subtraction of large numbers, and basic multiplication facts.
+The study of the concept of division and how it relates to fractions, decimals and percentages is introduced.
 Once students understand the definition and function of a fraction, they are exposed to the ideas of equivalent fractions, improper fractions vs. mixed numbers, fraction inequalities, the addition and subtraction of fractions, and ultimately, changing fractions into decimals and percentages.
 Data collection, data analysis, and graphing are also studied.
 Students are encouraged to verbalize and record their mathematical processes and thinking.

-Each trimester is devoted to one language: German, French, and Spanish.
-The curriculum in each is shaped by the objective of enabling a student to acquire and convey basic information as a traveler.
-Students engage in a dialogue in the target language, incorporating greetings, exchanging information about names, spelling of names, addresses, and telephone numbers.
+After having studied Spanish throughout Lower School, fifth graders rotate between German, French, and Spanish classes, studying each language for one quarter.
+Computational Thinking rounds out the fourth of four quarters.
+The curriculum in each fifth grade world language class strives to enable students to acquire and convey basic information as a traveler.
+Students engage in a dialogue in the target language, incorporating greetings, and exchange information about names, spelling of names, addresses, and telephone numbers.
 Students also study the target countries, particularly their geography and currency.
 As part of the currency study, students learn how to count, readying them to master the art of telling time correctly.
-Towards the end of the year, a student selects foreign languages to study during sixth – eighth grade.
+In May of the fifth grade year, students select which one of the three world languages they will study through eighth grade.